daddevv/TypingTowers/docs/ROADMAP.md

 ## Vision

 A keyboard-focused tower defense game that combines strategic placement with typing mechanics, where accuracy and speed directly impact defensive capabilities.
+**All UI/UX is designed for Vim/Qutebrowser-style keyboard navigation (modal, keyboard-driven, no mouse required).**

 ## Current State (Implemented)